 President and General Manager, ilani Resort

 Kara Fox-LaRose has 22 years of experience in the casino and hospitality industry, including many high profile roles.
-Currently, Fox-LaRose is the President and General Manager of ilani in Ridgefield, Washington, where she is responsible for the overall directional planning and operational results of the property.
-She led all aspects of opening the $500+ million high volume casino and entertainment complex in 2016, and has been a driving force of the award winning property ever since.
+Currently, Ms. Fox-LaRose is the President and General Manager of ilani in Ridgefield, Washington, where she is responsible for the overall directional planning and operational results of the property.
+She led all aspects of opening the $500+ million high-volume casino and entertainment complex in 2016, and has been a driving force of the award-winning property ever since.
 As well as being named to Global Gaming Business Magazine’s “25 People to Watch” in 2016, Ms. Fox-LaRose was named one of Northeastern Pennsylvania Business Journal’s “Top 25 Women in Business” for her role as Assistant General Manager of Mohegan Sun Pocono, in Wilkes-Barre, Pennsylvania.
-Ms. Fox-LaRose joined the ECPG board in 2018.
+Ms. Fox-LaRose joined the ECPG Board in 2018.

 Ty Lostutter, Ph.D. – President

 Training Director, Psychology Internship Program – University of Washington